 Mulch that comes in bulk by the yard is easy to store.
 You will want to move the leftover pile to a hidden place with weed barrier fabric or a large tarp underneath.
 Spread the pile out slightly to allow maximum air to flow around the mulch and prevent mildew and mold.

 Use a roof tarp anchored by soil staples or rocks over the pile.
 The mulch will preserve for several months.
 Don’t be alarmed if you see long, white, hair-like strands in the mulch when you finally use it.
 This is mycelia and is formed of hyphae, which are fruited fungal spores.
 Mycelia is good for plants and decomposes dead organic matter.

 What to Do with Leftover Mulch in Bags

 Bagged mulch comes in plastic sacks as a rule.
-These do not allow the mulch to breath and can increase the formation of mold and cause decay and odor.
+These do not allow the mulch to breathe and can increase the formation of mold, decay, and odor.
 Poke some tiny holes in the bag if you are storing bagged mulch as it came for just a few weeks.